jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - int(sleep_time.split(':')[0])
         )

+  and it does, the terminal shows green!
 YES!
-It does, the terminal shows green!
 The ``duration`` function can calculate the duration between any given random sleep and wake hours in a day.
 What a beautiful life!

-* I rewrite the solution as a series of steps
+* I can now rewrite the solution as a series of steps

   .. code-block:: python